Skip to content

 • Don’t Expect to Find a Conservative Community

-While Muslims in Malaysia represent the majority population, the Malay community acts as a more liberal one compared to most Muslim nations.
-You will find a nice church together with a big mosque and a Hundi temple.
-All of them are available to welcome their visitors in open arms.
-The Malaysian community is more likely to accept diversity and differences, thanks to the many different cultures that have settled right here.
+While Muslims represent the majority population in Malaysia, the Malay community is more liberal than most Muslim nations.
+You will find a lovely church, a big mosque, and a Hundi temple.
+All of them are available to welcome visitors with open arms.
+The Malaysian community is more likely to accept diversity and differences, thanks to the many different cultures that have settled here.

 In terms of stringent Islamic norms, Malaysia does not allow for the application of such restrictions.
 There are no judgments made in this situation since it is a self-choice.
-Tourists are free to dress whatever they choose, and there are no prohibitions on the use of alcoholic drinks, which may be bought in surrounding stores.
-However, you can expect to find a more conservative attitude in Kelantan and Terengganu in Peninsular Malaysia, where most Muslims live.
-The bulk of hotels is not subject to the same laws applied in popular tourist spots in Malaysia.
-Possibly, you will not be permitted to share a room with your partner unless you can bring your marriage verification with you.
+Tourists are free to dress in whatever they choose, and there are no prohibitions on alcoholic drinks, which may be bought in surrounding stores.
+However, you can expect a more conservative attitude in Kelantan and Terengganu in Peninsular Malaysia, where most Muslims live.
+Most hotels are not subject to the same laws that are applied to famous tourist spots in Malaysia.
+You may not share a room with your partner unless you bring your marriage verification.

 If you are a woman, it would be preferable to dress modestly.